apache/james-project/upgrade-instructions.md

 Concerned products: Cassandra Guice products

 James Cassandra Guice now officially uses Cassandra 3.11.3 as a storage backend.
 After performing the upgrade, the team did perform some breaking changes, detailed below.
 James Cassandra Guice products are no more tested against Cassandra 2.2.x.
-Thus we strongly advise our users to upgrade.
+Thus, we strongly advise our users to upgrade.

 #### Changes not compatible with Cassandra 2.2.x